-Bones—including thousands of human skulls—are piled in eerie geometric patterns in the catacombs beneath this Franciscan monastery.
-This was the city's first cemetery, and the underground tunnels contain the earthly remains of some 75,000 people, which you visit on a tour (available in English).
-The Convento de San Francisco is one of Lima's most visited sites, mostly because of the catacombs.
-But its church, the Iglesia de San Francisco, is the best example of what is known as "Lima Baroque" style of architecture.
-The handsome carved portal would later influence those on other churches, including the Iglesia de la Merced.
-The central nave is known for its beautiful ceilings painted in a style called mudejar (a blend of Moorish and Spanish designs).
-On the tour, you'll see the monastery's immense collection of antique texts, some dating back to the 17th century.
+With its ornate facade and bell towers, ancient library, and catacombs full of human skulls and other bones, the Convento de San Francisco is one of Lima's most impressive sites.
+The catacombs hold the remains of some 75,000 people, some of whose bones have been arranged in eerie geometric patterns (the dusty narrow tunnels here aren't for the claustrophobic, though).
+The convent's massive church, the Iglesia de San Francisco, is the best example of Lima baroque architecture.
+Its handsome carved portal would later influence those on other churches, including the Iglesia de la Merced.
+The central nave is known for its beautiful ceilings painted in a style called mudéjar (a blend of Moorish and Spanish designs).
+The 50-minute tour includes the church, the monastery's library packed with antique texts, ample colonial art, and the catacombs.